 Emissions/removals from dead organic matter (DOM) in grassland remaining grassland are also considered insignificant.
 Quantitative estimates have not yet been made.
 DOM in grassland remaining grassland is likely a small sink because the areas where trees exist are on their way to slowly becoming forested and thus the biomass is increasing.
 The amount of tree biomass on grassland remaining grassland is however very small so it is justified to say that the increase in DOM is insignificant.

-Finland's total emissions in 2022 were 45.7 Mt CO2 eq.
+Finland's total emissions without LULUCF sector in 2023 were 41.1 Mt CO2 eq.

 Table 1.7-1 Summary of insignificant sources